benwiz/sasha/README.md

 ## To Do

+- `index-faces` needs to run based on new object trigger

 - Security
 - Location
   - Test out polygon drawing for `map`.
 All `*-dynamo` functions need to handle polygons first.